What Is a Line of Credit?

 What to consider before taking out a line of credit

 Like other loan types, a line of credit can be a useful financial tool.
-You only borrow and pay interest on the money you need, unlike with a personal loan.
-And the interest rate on a line of credit is usually lower than on a credit card, another form of revolving credit.
-Lenders offer both unsecured and secured lines of credit and let you use the funds for many purposes.
+You only borrow and pay interest on the money you need, and you can use funds for many purposes.
+Lenders also offer both unsecured and secured lines of credit, and you can typically get funds quickly.

 FAQ